solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/building-expo-apk.md

 Then build:

 ```
-npx eas build -p android --profile solana
+npx eas build -p android --profile dapp-store
 ```

-Meanwhile, in your project directory, create a new folder `solana-build` (if you're using Git you may want to add this folder to `.gitignore` to avoid uploading large binary files).
+Meanwhile, in your project directory, create a new folder `dapp-store-build` (if you're using Git you may want to add this folder to `.gitignore` to avoid uploading large binary files).

 Once the EAS build has finished, download the APK file, and name it `myapp-0.0.1-unsigned.apk`.
 Replace `myapp` and `0.0.1` with your app name and release version, but keep file naming consistent between updates.